Launching a Personal Brand Website in 2025 — Why Bother?

 Launch Features

-• Homepage — first impressions matter.
+First impressions matter.
 It needs to communicate quickly who I am, what I do, and the value I bring.
-Minimal, to the point.

-• About page — a space to expand on my leadership style and values.
+A space to expand on leadership, experience and values.

 Tech Stack